technmsg/blog/v2/content/2014/05/26/as14-pc-experience.md

 The **program committee** works to develop the content of the conference, namely parsing through all the submitted presentations or talks and figuring out which ones will be accepted and which ones will be declined.

-The program committee was composed of seven individuals.
+The [Accumulo Summit Program Committee](http://accumulosummit.com/program/committee/) was composed of seven individuals.
 Similar to the makeup of an Apache Software Foundation (ASF) incubator team, the committee was composed of a heterogenous mix of individuals from a variety of backgrounds and employers.
 No employer had more than one representative.
 Four of the seven were committers, each an OG, and the remaining three were listed contributors to Accumulo.

 ## Wearing the Right Hat